modyo/modyo-docs/docs/en/platform/key-concepts.md

 Modyo implements an easy-to-manage Multi-Site architecture.
 From a single account, you can create multiple public or private sites.

-Go further, and use Modyo to get more complete knowledge about your digital customers.
+You can even go further and use Modyo to develop a deeper understanding about your digital customers throughout your different sites.

 ### Customers interact on sites depending on context